fleetingbytes/artix-installation/README.md

 ## Post-Installation Configuration

+### Change Default Editor For Visudo

+Temporarily change the editor of `visudo` to vim:

+    export EDITOR="vim"

+run `visudo` to edit the `/etc/sudoers` file and add the following lines:

+    # Reset environment by default:
+    Defaults	env_reset
+    # Set default EDITOR to vim, and do not allow visudo to use EDITOR/VISUAL.
+    Defaults	editor=/usr/bin/vim, !env_editor

+also allow wheel group to run commands:

+    # Let users of the "wheel" group run commands.
+    %wheel ALL=(ALL) ALL

+### SSH Server

+Edit `/etc/ssh/sshd_config`
+Set a non-default port `Port <number>`
+Disallow Password authentication: `PasswordAuthentication no` Disable s/key passwords: `ChallengeResponseAuthentication no` Use PAM `UsePAM yes`

 ### X.org

 Install xorg. there's an undergoing cleanup which leads to problems currently (2020-01) and can be resolved by ignoring xorg-server-xdmx: